wooogler/assets/03_Communication.md

 If you are a phd student and does not have a website, that's a big problem.
 (Once you have websites and then I can start to link those from mine --> which gives you extra visibility --> extra opportunities)

-Echolab has decided to move from using Microsoft Teams to Zoom as the standard platform for conducting online meetings.
+Echolab use Zoom as the standard platform for conducting online meetings.
 Install the Zoom software and be familiar with it.
 It has many convenience functions (sharing screen, whiteboard, recording, etc.).
-Echolab uses Zoom as the platform for conducting remote meetings.